anishbista60/Sample-kubernetes-Controller/README.md

 ### Functionality of this controller is :
 - When we create the deployment, controller automatically creates the service and ingress
 - When we delete that deployment, controller will  delete that service and ingress.
-- When we  try to delete service or ingress explicily without deleting deployment, controller maintain that state and recreate them.
+- When we  try to delete service or ingress explicitly without deleting deployment, controller maintain that state and recreate them.